microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/shipping.rst

 ..  _shipping:

-Shipping your Office Online integration
+Shipping your |wac| integration
 =======================================

 Once you believe you are ready to ship your integration, you should contact Microsoft and ask to begin the launch process.
-This process will prepare you to ship your Office Online integration.
+This process will prepare you to ship your |wac| integration.

 ..  include:: /_fragments/readiness.rst